-Tiny Rails is a management game for those looking to play something in the background while relaxing.
+Tiny Rails is a management game for those people who want to play something casually in the background.

 Developer: Tiny Titan Studios